K-cermak/Bootstrap-Scrollspy-Fixed/README.md

 # Fixed Bootstrap Scrollspy

-- Basic Bootstrap [Scrollspy](https://getbootstrap.com/docs/5.3/components/scrollspy/#nested-nav) (Nested nav) works horribly.
-Even if it is set correctly, it colors the links wrong and does not reflect the actual active element.
+* The basic Bootstrap [Scrollspy](https://getbootstrap.com/docs/5.3/components/scrollspy/#nested-nav) (nested nav) behaves poorly.
+Even when configured correctly, it often highlights the wrong links and doesn’t reflect the actual active element.
-- Bootstrap mostly trying to color an element that is visible across half the screen.
-For example, if you have 3 short paragraphs that take up 40% of the screen and then a longer one that takes up a bigger part, Scrollspy marks the last paragraph as active because it takes up most of the screen (correctly, the first visible paragraph should be active).
+* Bootstrap generally tries to highlight whichever element occupies the largest visible portion of the screen.
+For example, if you have three short paragraphs taking up about 40% of the viewport and then a longer one that takes up more space, Scrollspy will mark the last paragraph as active simply because it dominates the screen — even though the first visible paragraph should be considered active.
-- The code in this repo fixes that behavior and makes the coloring much more normal.
+* The code in this repository fixes that behavior and makes the highlighting far more intuitive.

 <br>

-## How to implement?
+## How to implement

-- Remove these elements from the code, otherwise you can leave everything the same. `data-bs-target="#navbar-example3" data-bs-smooth-scroll="true" class="scrollspy-example-2" tabindex="0"`
+* Remove these attributes from your code; everything else can remain unchanged:
+  `data-bs-target="#navbar-example3" data-bs-smooth-scroll="true" class="scrollspy-example-2" tabindex="0"`
-- Paste the JS code from this repository into the page.
-It must be inserted after the used Scrollspy (not before it).
+* Insert the JS code from this repository into your page.
+It must be placed **after** the Scrollspy instance you are using (not before it).
-- Edit the selector (where your menu (nav) with all links should be) and if you have a longer last paragraph, you can also edit the value for the comment `TODO: ...` in the code.
+* Adjust the selector so it points to the menu (nav) containing all relevant links.
+If your last paragraph is significantly longer, you may also want to adjust the value marked with `TODO: ...` in the code.

 <br>

-## How it works?
+## How it works

-- The code just analyzes how visible a paragraph is and marks the one that is visible first as active.
+* The script analyzes how much of each paragraph is visible and marks the first clearly visible one as active.
-- The last paragraph is then marked as active if it is at least partially visible.
-This is mainly because of the short last paragraphs to ever mark as active.
-However, the behavior can be changed.
+* The last paragraph is marked as active once it becomes at least partially visible.
+This is primarily to ensure that short final paragraphs can still be highlighted, but you can customize this behavior as needed.